 A Multichannel marketing strategy is one which uses more than one channel (multi) to interact with prospects.
 A channel might be a leaflet, a social media platform, a promotional event.
 With this approach, there is no need for your channels to work together or tailor messages to the prospect’s buying stage, because Multichannel is more about the message than it is about the prospect’s journey.

-WHY IS AN OMNICHANNEL STRATEGY PREFERABLE TO A MULTICHANNEL ONE, IN A B2B SALES SCENARIO?
+WHY IS AN OMNICHANNEL STRATEGY PREFERABLE TO A MULTICHANNEL ONE, IN THE C19 ECONOMY?

 The prospect at the centre